nv-morpheus/Morpheus/examples/root_cause_analysis/README.md

 ### The Dataset

 The dataset comprises kern.log files from multiple DGX's.
-Each line inside has been labelled as either 0 for ordinary or 1 or root cause by a script that uses some known patterns.
+Each line inside has been labelled as either 0 for ordinary or 1 for root cause by a script that uses some known patterns.
 We will be especially interested in lines that are marked as ordinary in the test set but predicted as a root cause as they may be new types of root causes of failures.

 ## Pipeline Architecture